 Landrace Bakery

-What: We featured the magnificent Upstairs at Landrace at number 15 in our Top 100 Restaurants in the UK list for 2022.
-Well, downstairs from Upstairs at Landrace is Landrace Bakery - a cracking bakery that specialises in sourdough made from British grains, and outstanding pastries.
+What: We've regularly featured the magnificent Upstairs at Landrace in our Top 100 Restaurants in the UK list.
+But if you head downstairs, you'll find Landrace Bakery - a cracking bakery that specialises in sourdough made from British grains, and outstanding pastries.
 You can sit upstairs in the mornings, and let brunch drift straight into lunch when the restaurant opens.

 Where: 61 Walcot Street, BA1 5BN